hashgraph/hedera-improvement-proposal/HIP/hip-0000-reserved-rewards-export.md

   2. `unreserved_staking_reward_balance` - the funds available for future staking rewards at the close of the previous period.
   3. `reward_balance_threshold` - as defined in [HIP-782](https://hips.hedera.com/hip/hip-782).
   4. `max_stake_rewarded` - as defined in [HIP-782](https://hips.hedera.com/hip/hip-782).

+We also propose deprecating the [`staking_reward_rate`](https://github.com/hashgraph/hedera-protobufs/blob/main/services/node_stake_update.proto#L82) field, and replacing it with a new field `total_reward`.
+This replacement field will have the same information---that is, the total number of tinybars to be paid as staking rewards for the just-ended period.
+But its new name will avoid confusing readers who are not familiar with the revision history of HIP-406.
+(The legacy `staking_reward_rate` field will continue to be populated for an appropriate time.)

 We recommend that relevant mirror node APIs (such as the Hedera public mirror node endpoint `/api/v1/network/stake`) expand to include these new fields.